nest/nest-simulator/doc/userdoc/installation/cmake_options.rst

 function in your ``~/.nestrc`` file.
 The file already contains an example implementation that should work with the `OpenMPI
 <http://www.openmpi.org>`__ implementation.
 For more details, see the
-documentation on the :doc:`configuration`.
+documentation on the :ref:`config_options`.

-See the :doc:`../guides/parallel_computing` to learn how to execute threaded and distributed simulations with NEST.
+See the :ref:`parallel_computing` to learn how to execute threaded and distributed simulations with NEST.

 .. _compile_with_libneurosim: